Pet Care Home

 Once they have shed, their new skin is pale and very soft.
 The amount of time it takes for your pet to fully recover and be back to eating well will vary from a day or so up to several weeks depending on its size.
 Smaller spiders recover much quicker than larger ones.

-• Other Problems: Other problems are usually the result of some type of environmental stress.
+Other problems are usually the result of some type of environmental stress.
 There may be a drop in the temperature of the enclosure, there may be parasites, or the tarantula may just not be comfortable with the depth of its hiding place.
 These things can be easily adjusted or changed, or you can try moving your pet to a new enclosure.

-Availability: Oklahoma Brown Tarantulas or Texas Brown Tarantulas are sometimes available from dealers / breeders who have found a wild-caught female with an egg sac in the later stages of development.
+Availability Oklahoma Brown Tarantulas or Texas Brown Tarantulas are sometimes available from dealers / breeders who have found a wild-caught female with an egg sac in the later stages of development.
 This only occurs sporadically in the trade.

 Oklahoma Browns and many of the terrestrial species from North and Central America have confused tarantula breeders.
 Often a pair will mate but the female will never lay eggs.
 Occasionally a female will lay eggs, fold up her egg sac, and either eat it or abandon it after a few days.
 We are experimenting with conditioning females by cooling them in a wine cooling rack.
 We believe that perhaps these females need some "triggers" to breed and produce spiderlings successfully.